-Market Review: Open
+Market Review: Completed

 Overview

-Draft report
+Final report

-The AEMC’s draft report recommends continuing the application of the IRM to the RRO to 30 June 2028.
-The AEMC will also consider reviewing the need for the IRM past 2028 following the 2026 Reliability Standards and Settings Review.
+The AEMC has made a final recommendation to continue the application of the interim reliability measure (IRM) to the retailer reliability obligation (RRO) to 30 June 2028.
+The Commission intends to review the need for the IRM past this date following the Reliability Panel’s (the Panel’s) 2026 Reliability Standards and Settings Review.

-As the power system transitions to a high variable renewable energy power system, reliability risk, particularly tail risk, must be characterised differently.
+As the power system transitions to a high variable renewable energy (VRE), energy-limited power system, reliability risk, particularly tail risk, must be characterised differently.
 This tail risk represents low-probability events that could have a high impact on reliability outcomes.

 Context